TheGravLab/GraphCumulants/README.md

 # GraphCumulants
-Code for the paper: "Introducing Graph Cumulants: What is the Variance of Your Social Network?"
+Code associated to the following paper: "Introducing Graph Cumulants: What is the Variance of Your Social Network?"